GarroNinja/PasteShare/README.md

 - Vercel Postgres

 ## Advanced Features

+### Jupyter-Style Notebooks
+PasteShare supports a Jupyter Notebook-like interface allowing users to create multi-block pastes with different languages.
+Each block can be independently:
+- Written in a different programming language
+- Individually copied with a dedicated copy button
+- Edited separately when in edit mode
+- Deleted (except for the first block which is required)

+This makes PasteShare ideal for educational content, tutorials, or multi-language code demonstrations.

 ### Password Protection
 PasteShare supports password protection for sensitive content.
 When creating a paste, you can enable password protection and set a password.
 Anyone trying to access the paste will need to enter the correct password to view its contents.
 This provides an additional layer of security beyond the unlisted paste option.